Encompass receives £1.97m grant to develop AI tool for the financial services sector

 Adverse news reports and risk-relevant data can have a significant impact on the market value of companies.
 Encompass has heard from many clients who want to avoid carrying out manual searches and instead find an accurate and automated way to collate this type of data in order to help manage their reputational risk.

-Encompass‘ work in Glasgow, where it already employs 46 people, has primarily been focused on its Know Your Customer (KYC) product – using data analytics to ensure its clients do not unknowingly trade with organised crime or the proceeds of crime, in keeping with new legislation introduced after the global financial crisis.
+Encompass‘ work in Glasgow, where it already employs 46 people, has primarily been focused on its Know Your Customer (KYC) product – using data analytics to ensure its clients do not unknowingly trade with organized crime or the proceeds of crime, in keeping with new legislation introduced after the global financial crisis.

 What Nicola Sturgeon said about AI and Encompass